-If you are in the process of looking to purchase an email list, there are many things to consider.
+If you are in the process of looking to buying an email list, there are many things to consider.
 The CAN-SPAM Act of 2003 established the first national standards for the sending of commercial email in the US.
 This post isn’t to go through each article of this Act (though if you are conducting your own email broadcast, you should be familiar with the CAN-SPAM laws), this post is to make sure you know what to consider when purchasing your own email list for your own email broadcast.

 1. Make sure it’s worth it to deploy your own email broadcast.